badsectorlabs/ludus/docs/docs/Deployment Options/Azure.md

 If the task `TASK [lae.proxmox : Perform system upgrades]` fails with the error: `Another instance of this program is already running.` manually reboot the machine by running `reboot` as root.
 On next boot, the install with continue automatically and should succeed.

+As of v1.1.3 this error should automatically be handled.

 ## Azure Templates and Parameters

 These json files can be used to automate the deployment of a small Ludus compatible VM in Azure (E4bs 4 CPU, 32 GiB RAM, 256 GiB NVMe disk).